rjkviegas/skills-workshops/ruby-fundamentals/class-syntax/README.md

  * `TodoList`
    * Has three methods:
      * `initialize`: Creates a new todo list object.
 Takes no parameters.
      * `add`: Takes a todo object as a parameter.
 Stores it on the todo list object.
      * `print`: Takes no parameters.
 Creates a string of all the stored todos, one per line.
-Each line should start with a `* `.  `puts`es the string.
+Each line should start with a bullet `* `.
        * e.g.
          ```
          * get milk